afcasco/oci-always-free-setup/README.md

 # OCI Homelab

-Infrastructure-as-code for provisioning and operating a Docker homelab on Oracle Cloud Infrastructure (OCI).
-Compute is reproducible from code; persistent application data lives on a separate OCI block volume mounted at `/mnt/data`.
+My Docker homelab on Oracle Cloud Infrastructure (OCI), kept in code so I can rebuild the server without losing the application data on `/mnt/data`.

 - **Terraform** provisions OCI networking, compute, reserved public IP and persistent storage.
 - **Ansible** bootstraps the host and reconciles managed Docker Compose stacks.